Section Image

 Lancaster Central public schools

-Children attend the Lancaster Central School District, which scores an A-minus on Niche and serves 5,427 students in the town and village of Lancaster, the town of Cheektowaga, the town of Elma and the village of Depew.
-One potential school path is Hillview Elementary for kindergarten through third grades, William Street School for fourth through sixth grades, Lancaster Middle School for seventh and eighth grade and earn their diplomas from Lancaster High School.
-According to Niche, the elementary and high schools earn an A-minus, while Will Street and the middle school score a B. Lancaster High offers 20 dual enrollment classes that allow a pathway for students to earn college credit while concurrently earning high school credits.
+Students are served by the Lancaster Central School District, which scores an A-minus on Niche and educates 5,427 students in the town and village of Lancaster, the town of Cheektowaga, the town of Elma and the village of Depew.
+Some children can attend Hillview Elementary for kindergarten through third grade, William Street School for fourth through sixth grade, and Lancaster Middle School for seventh and eighth grade, before earning their diplomas from Lancaster High School.
+According to Niche, Hillview Elementary and Lancaster High earn an A-minus, while William Street School scores a B-plus, and Lancaster Middle is rated a B. Lancaster High offers 20 dual-enrollment classes that allow students to earn college credit while concurrently accumulating high school credits.

 Lancaster Middle School is located in a former High School building.